NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 permanently shadowed regions.
 The terrain size is 5 km by 5 km at 1 meter/pixel (we also ran a 10 km by 10 km region in the same location).

+It is important to note that this LOLA DEM was rather coarse, and for that reason it appeared much smoother than it was, which resulted in image exposures being overestimated and SfS created terrain with craters that were shallower than what they should be, by a factor of 2 or more.
+To make the craters deeper one can re-run SfS with the ``--image-exposures-prefix`` option, with the exposures in that file being half the values than what SfS estimates based on the input LOLA terrain.

-Here the topography is very steep, the shadows are very long and vary drastically from image to image, and some portions of the terrain show up only in some images.
+Another difficulty here is that the topography is very steep, the shadows are very long and vary drastically from image to image, and some portions of the terrain show up only in some images.
 All this makes it very hard to register images to each other and to the ground.
 We solved this by choosing very carefully a large set of representative images.

 We recommend that the process outlined below first be practiced with just a couple of images on a small region, which will make it much